---version-script=version-scriptfile
+$-- {\tt version-script} = {\tt version-scriptfile}$

 Specify the name of a version script to the linker.
 This is typically used when creating shared libraries to specify additional information about the version hierarchy for the library being created.
-This option is only meaningful on ELF platforms which support shared libraries.
-See Section 3.9 [VERSION], page 58.
+This option is only fully supported on ELF platforms which support shared libraries; see Section 3.9 [VERSION], page 63.
+It is partially supported on PE platforms, which can use version scripts to filter symbol visibility in auto-export mode: any symbols marked 'local' in the version script will not be exported.
+See Section 4.13 [WIN32], page 84.